Simulation settings

 compressionlevel = 1 # Compression level (default 0)

-[output.vertical] # Mapping of names between internal model components and external netCDF variables
+# Mapping of standard model variable names to external netCDF variables

 Scalar data